-Best swim: Gladstone River is popular, as is Kimberley River.
+Best swim: Gladstone River is popular, as is the Ohau River at Kimberley Reserve.
 Levin Aquatic Centre provides all-weather dipping and hydroslides.
 Or nip to the ocean for a swim at Waitarere.
 The coast here is stunning.

 Get a load of this: The town had its centenary in 2006, and the bowling club celebrated their ton in 2007.
 Today more than 20 per cent of Levin's population is aged over 65, which is higher than the national average.
 And with so many parks and activities, it's great for growing up, too.

 Wildlife: Deer and pigs can be found in the Tararuas, and lots of birdlife.
 Fish are abundant off the coast.

 Regional park: Tararua Ranges are super for day tramps or major hikes.

 Safety warnings: Look both ways crossing the road, that's State Highway One running through the middle of town.